lucho1/JumpPointSearch/docs/README.md

 In more specific terms, talking about Jump Point Search, we have seen that it’s a great A* improvement, but it can happen that is not the best take for our game, for that reason I introduce you Rectangular Symmetry Reduction and Hierarchically Annotated A*, the three of them developed by Daniel Harabor, for the cases in which JPS is not helpful.
 This can be the case if your map has different terrains with different crossing weights (case in which you will need to give memory and speed) or if you want precise and realistic paths (same case, less speed and memory but more good-looking IA).
 For this reason, and because he is the creator, I have been emailing Daniel Harabor with questions regarding this matters, and, rather than being me the one that gives you some recommendations on what pathfinding to use and when and which guidelines to follow, let him be the one telling you.

-I will transcribe here my questions and annotations on **bold** letters and his answers on grey squares.
+I will transcribe here my questions and annotations on **bold** letters and his answers are the ones in the squares.
 In a case we mention [SRC](http://www.harabor.net/daniel/index.php/pathfinding/), a short path algorithm that spends more memory to increase speed (decreasing pathfinding time until the order of nanoseconds).
 It was the fastest algorithm in a [competition of grid path planning of 2014](https://www.cs.du.edu/~sturtevant/papers/GPPC-2014.pdf).
 In the link, there is an overview, but I didn't inquired much on it because at that moment I was just looking over SRC and it seemed very complex to implement (and was not the main focus for my purposes because of the memory that needs).

 With no more delay, here is the conversation:

 ```
 Hi Lucho,

-Thank you for the email; it’s always nice to hear from a fellow pathfinding enthusiast!
+Thank you for the email; it’s always nice to hear from a fellow
-I am happy to read that you found my research interesting and I am humbled by your kind assessment
+pathfinding enthusiast!
+I am happy to read that you found my
+research interesting and I am humbled by your kind assessment
 of it.
 I will try my best to answer your questions below, inlined
 ```
 **The first question is related to JPS against SRC.
 I have seen that SRC is way faster than JPS but spends lots of memory, so would you recommend better to use JPS instead of SRC? (you know, since I feel that the improvement in the speed it's not worth with that memory usage in a context like an RTS videogame).**

 ```
 A main advantage of JPS is that it runs online.
-That means if the map changes (e.g. your workers clear
+That means if the
+map changes (e.g. your workers clear a new path through the forest,
-a new path through the forest, or your sappers blow up a bridge) then any subsequent shortest path searches
+or your sappers blow up a bridge) then any subsequent shortest path
-will take those changes into account.
-SRC meanwhile assumes the map will remain static.
-Paths are computed
+searches will take those changes into account.
+SRC meanwhile assumes
-faster than JPS and it’s also possible to extract just the first few steps of a path instead of searching
+the map will remain static.
+Paths are computed faster than JPS and
+it’s also possible to extract just the first few steps of a path instead
-all the way to the target.
-This can be advantageous because replanning is fast.
-The main price, as you know,
+of searching all the way to the target.
+This can be advantageous because
-is the offline preprocessing overhead of SRC and the online memory overhead.
+replanning is fast.
+The main price, as you know, is the offline preprocessing
+overhead of SRC and the online memory overhead.

 Which method is better depends on the situation.
-In games such as Dragon Age for example, the maps are not
+In games such as Dragon Age
-so big (usually < 100K tiles) and the space and time overheads are usually small.
+for example, the maps are not so big (usually < 100K tiles) and the space and
+time overheads are usually small.

-In the last period I have been thinking about combining the advantages of JPS and SRC.
-There are a few ways
+In the last period I have been thinking about combining the advantages of JPS
-to do this.
-One way is to combine the SRC database with a jump point database.
-In such a setup the SRC
+and SRC.
+There are a few ways to do this.
+One way is to combine the SRC
+database with a jump point database.
+In such a setup the SRC database tells
-database tells the user which direction to take to reach the target and the jump point database tells how
+the user which direction to take to reach the target and the jump point database
-many steps to take in that direction before the path needs to turn.
-The preprocessing costs are the same as
+tells how many steps to take in that direction before the path needs to turn.
-SRC and the memory overhead is similar.
+The preprocessing costs are the same as SRC and the memory overhead is similar.

 You can read more here:

 http://harabor.net/data/papers/sbghs-toppgm-18.pdf
 ```